-I’ve decided that it’s time to make a confession to you.
+I’ve decided that it’s time to make a confession.
 This is something that I haven’t been wanting to talk about… but I knew it would come up sooner or later.

 So here it is… my deep dark secret…